Jiang-Muyun/nscc-help-me/readme.md

 - `watch -n 10 ./watch_jobs.sh` to check the status of all the jobs
 - `./cancel_all_jobs.sh` to cancel all the jobs

+### Example
-### Example of batch submission of jobs with different arguments on one GPU node
+batch submission of jobs with different arguments on one GPU node
 ```python
 import os
 for dataset in ["Dataset1", "Dataset2"]: